aung2phyowai/bbci_public/Readme.md

 ## Run the experiments

 The main file for running the experiment is ``experiment_scripts/experiment_main.m``.
 For testing ``experiment_scripts/test_pyff.m`` can be used.
+Data can be found on the fileserver at ``/mnt/blbt-fs1/projects/visual_complexity/data/kitti/``.
-Additional information can be found in the corresponding [Readme](experiment_scripts/Readme.md)
+Additional information can be found in the corresponding [Experiment Readme](experiment_scripts/Readme.md)

 ## Image sequence files